Don’t drop the soap, drop SOPA!

 “O’er the land of the land of the free and the home of the brave.”
+Well, mostly free.

-There are a few new bills that everyone is talking about, SOPA and and PIPA (A.K.A.
+There are a few new bills that everyone is talking about, SOPA and PIPA (A.K.A.
 PROTECT-IP).
 These two bills have some interesting concepts that, summarized, mean “protecting” US corporate interests by removing US citizens’ access to a free and open Internet.

 Now, I’ve read these bills and they have nice tag lines like: “To Promote prosperity, creativity, entrepreneurship, and innovation by combating the theft of U.S. Property, and for other purposes.” or “To prevent online threats to economic creativity and theft of intellectual property, and for other purposes.”
 These things sound great!
 But, never judge a bill by its cover.